Resident Evil: Revelations: Plot

 Shortly after the events of Resident Evil 4 in 2004, bioterrorist organization Il Veltro launches an attack on the Mediterranean city of Terragrigia, using biological organic weapons (BOWs), in opposition to the city's development of a solar energy relay system that provides it with power via an orbital satellite.
-The Federal Bioterrorism Commission (FBC) attempts to maintain control over the city as it is plunged into chaos, but the overwhelming attack prompts FBC director Morgan Lansdale to use the satellite to torch the city in intense solar energy.
+The Federal Bioterrorism Commission (FBC), an American government agency created after the destruction of Raccoon City, attempts to maintain control over the city as it is plunged into chaos, but the overwhelming attack prompts FBC director Morgan Lansdale to use the satellite to torch the city in intense solar energy.
 FBC agents Parker Luciani and Jessica Sherawat oversee the evacuation of the FBC's base and escape before Terragrigia is destroyed by solar rays.
-A year later, Parker and Jessica join the Bioterrorism Security Assessment Alliance (BSAA).
+A year later, Parker and Jessica join an international NGO, the Bioterrorism Security Assessment Alliance (BSAA).

 After BSAA agent Jill Valentine and Parker investigate a possible resurgence of BOWs near the ruins of Terragrigia, BSAA head Clive R. O'Brian reports that their colleagues Chris Redfield and Jessica went missing while investigating rumors of Veltro's possible reappearance.
 The pair are sent to investigate their last known position, which is an abandoned cruise ship called the Queen Zenobia.
 Searching the ship, the pair are tricked into believing Chris is being held in a room, and are rendered unconscious.
 Meanwhile, Chris and Jessica confirm that Veltro is operating at an airstrip in the mountains.
 O'Brian then orders the pair to track down Jill and Parker after discovering that he had given them false intel regarding their colleagues, and sends two other BSAA agents, Quint Cetcham and Keith "Grinder" Lumley, to investigate the airstrip.